-To solve a linear system, we may apply elementary row operation to its augmented matrix.
+To solve a general linear system, we may transform the system to a row echelon form using elementary row operations.

-Definition 2.1.1.
+Definition 2.1.7 (Elementary row operation).
 An elementary row operation is an operation on a matrix of one of the following forms.

-- 1. Multiply a row by a non-zero constant.

-- 2. Interchange two rows.

-- 3. Replace a row by its sum with a multiple of another row.
+- 1. Multiplying one row by a nonzero constant. - 2.
+Interchanging two rows. - 3.
+Replacing one row by adding a multiple of another row to it.

-Definition 2.1.2.
-We say that two matrices A and B are row equivalent if we can obtain B by applying successive elementary row operations to A.
+Definition 2.1.8 (Row equivalent).
+We say that two matrices A and B are row equivalent if one can obtain B by applying successive elementary row operations to A.